All I Wanna Do (1998 film): Critical response

 On Rotten Tomatoes, the film has a score of 67% based on 12 reviews.
 On Metacritic, it has a score of 60% based on reviews from 6 critics.

 A. O. Scott of The New York Times noted that the film "mixes such prim old-fashioned naughtiness with more consequential misbehavior...
 All I Wanna Do lurches between girl-power melodrama and bratty farce, but the ungainliness is part of the film's charm."
 He also noted that the film is "surprisingly pleasant, thanks to smart, unstereotyped performances – especially by Ms. Hoffmann and Ms. Dunst – and the filmmaker's evident respect and affection for her characters."
 Writing for the Australian publication The Age, Tom Ryan deemed the film "an appealing slice of nostalgia for a time when the world seemed ready for the taking for those with enough spunk to try."

 Nathan Rabin of The A.V.
 Club favorably reviewed the film, noting that in its final act it "gains focus and momentum, becoming less a nostalgic celebration of female bonding than a boldly feminist teen sex comedy that isn't above the occasional group-vomiting scene.
 It improves steadily as it goes along, right up through an enormously satisfying ending that combines rousing rhetoric about the price of gender inequity and the power of group solidarity—and throws in a rowdy snobs vs. slobs setpiece worthy of Animal House."

+In Variety, Ken Eisner wrote, "Below the surface of this marketing headache lies a mildly effective coming-of-age saga that could speak to today's girls, and to Boomer survivors of the period depicted."